Western vs Vedic Astrology (Direct Answer)

 ---

-2) What Each System Tries to Answer
+What Questions Does Each Astrology System Answer Best?

 Western astrology often asks: